sbomify/sbomify.com/features/generate-collaborate-analyze.md

 ---
 layout: page
-title: A primer on the SBOM lifecycle
+title: A primer on the SBOM lifecycle for SBOM producers
 description: A primer on the Software Bill of Material Lifecycle, which includes generation, distribution and analysis.

 ---